LanaD-cell/salon-lavida-service-cart/README.md

 - ProductList class: Manages the product catalog and tracks selected services.
 It maintains lists for service tasks and handles price and cost calculations.
 - ServiceToDoApp class: Acts as the main controller for the application, integrating user interactions, product selection, and communication with Google Sheets for sales tracking.
 - This modular approach promotes separation of concerns (fancy term found on a blog), making it easier to extend or modify specific features without affecting unrelated parts of the program.
+- As a new developer, I have found that adopting a modular code structure not only enhances efficiency in building required functions but also significantly improves the troubleshooting process by making errors easier to identify and resolve.

 #### Google Sheets Integration